 Use only standard abbreviations; use of nonstandard abbreviations can be confusing to readers.
 Avoid abbreviations in the title of the manuscript.
 The spelled-out abbreviation followed by the abbreviation in parenthesis should be used on first mention unless the abbreviation is a standard unit of measurement.

+Do not use ‘oh’ (O) for ‘zero’ (0), ‘el’ (l) for one (1).
+Do not use space bar for indentation.
+Do not break words at the end of lines.
+Do not insert a tab, indent, or extra spaces before beginning of a paragraph.
+Do not use software’s facility of automatic referencing, footnotes, headers, footers, etc.

 COPYRIGHT TRANSFER AND AUTHOR AGREEMENT